masai-school/full-stack-dev/course/week_4/day_3/w4_day_3_coding1.md

 A button with the text `Click here to print the JSON object` is given to you.

-An object `items` is given to you.
+An variable `items` is given to you.
 It contains an array of Objects.

 A div with `id="container1` is given to you.

 **Using JavaScript do the following:**

-1. When the button is clicked, you must extract each element from the `items` object and convert them to a `JSON` string.
-Only do this right before you are about to display it.
-Pushing a JSON into an array converts it into an `string`!`
+1. When the button is clicked, you must convert a given array value from `object` to `JSON`.
 2. You must then create `p` tags and display the `name` and `price` of each object within the `p` tag you created.
 You must not display the value of the `id` key!
 3. Append the `p` tags to the div with `id="container1`.